Tanska-Wierzbinski/MovieManager/README.md

 # MovieManager

+## Now we are working on refactoring of the project in this [repository](https://github.com/Tanska-Wierzbinski/MovieManager_refactored).

 This is our first project where we learned the basics of developing an application in ASP .NET Core.
 This app is modeled on a popular website about movies and actors.
 Home page displays upcoming premieres and top rated movies.